Actualizado Reviewed

 Unplanned Treatment Interruptions

-Temporary discontinuation of antiretroviral therapy (ART) may be unavoidable in some situations—such as in cases of serious treatment-related toxicity, acute illnesses, or planned surgeries—that preclude oral intake.
-Lack of available medication also may result in temporary ART discontinuation.
-In resource-limited settings, children might experience interruptions due to drugs being out of stock locally.
-Children with HIV who are immigrating to the United States also may experience gaps in medication availability.
+Temporary discontinuation of antiretroviral therapy (ART) may be unavoidable in some situations that preclude oral intake, such as serious treatment-related toxicity, acute gastrointestinal illnesses, or planned surgeries.
+Children might experience interruptions due to antiretroviral (ARV) drugs being out of stock locally or if they run out of ARV drugs during travel or immigration to the United States.
 Prolonged interruptions of ART also can result from disengagement from care or other social or psychological issues that affect adherence.
 Some patients, particularly adolescents and young adults, might attempt to conceal long periods of treatment interruption by restarting treatment in the few weeks ahead of clinic visits and viral load testing.

-Observational studies of children and youth with unplanned or nonprescribed treatment interruptions suggest that interruptions are common and that prolonged interruptions can lead to immunologic decline.1-4 In a retrospective study of 483 children in a French pediatric cohort from the National Agency for Research on AIDS and Viral Hepatitis (ANRS), 42% of participants had treatment interruptions of ≥3 months (with a median of 12.1 months).
-Interruption was associated with lower CD4+ T lymphocyte (CD4) cell percentages after 4 years, even in those who restarted therapy.5 A similar retrospective study of 136 youth (median age 12.9 years) in the United States found that 38 participants (28%) with histories of treatment interruption had lower CD4 counts and higher HIV RNA levels than participants who had continuous treatment.6 A study from the International Epidemiology Databases to Evaluate AIDS Southern Africa, which includes 53,674 children <16 years of age, found that lapses in clinical care of greater than 180 days within the first 6 months of treatment were associated with increased mortality (adjusted hazard ratio [AHR] = 1.52, 95% CI 1.12-2.04); while lapses in care after the first 6 months were not (AHR = 1.05, 95% CI 0.77–1.44).7
+Observational studies of children and youth with unplanned or nonprescribed treatment interruptions suggest that interruptions are common and that prolonged interruptions can lead to immunologic decline.1-4 In a retrospective study of 483 children in a French pediatric cohort from the National Agency for Research on AIDS and Viral Hepatitis, 42% of participants had treatment interruptions of ≥3 months (with a median of 12.1 months).
+Interruption was associated with lower CD4 T lymphocyte (CD4) cell percentages after 4 years, even in those who restarted therapy.5 A similar retrospective study of 136 youth (median age 12.9 years) in the United States found that 38 participants (28%) with histories of treatment interruption had lower CD4 counts and higher HIV RNA levels than participants who had continuous treatment.6 A study from the International epidemiology Databases to Evaluate AIDS Southern Africa, which includes 53,674 children aged <16 years, found that lapses in clinical care of greater than 180 days within the first 6 months of treatment were associated with increased mortality (adjusted hazard ratio [AHR] = 1.52; 95% confidence interval [CI], 1.12–2.04); while lapses in care after the first 6 months were not (AHR = 1.05; 95% CI, 0.77–1.44).7

 Structured Treatment Interruptions